ccphan/ccphan.github.io/source/about/index.markdown

 sharing: true
 footer: true
 ---
-I'm getting started with web development with Ruby on Rails.
+I'm getting started on iOS app development and web development with Ruby on Rails.
 I'm creating this blog to document some of the gems I've learnt along the way.

 If other people also find some of the information here useful, all the better!